Some Words with a Mummy

 "Some Words with a Mummy" is a satirical short story by American writer Edgar Allan Poe.
 It was first published in The American Review: A Whig Journal of Politics, Literature, Art and Science in April 1845.
-It is recognized as an important early portrayal of a revived Egyptian mummy.
+It is an important early portrayal of a revived Egyptian mummy.

 Plot

 The narrator eats a very large amount of Welsh rabbit, accompanied by "brown stout", and then goes to bed for a night's sleep.
 However, he is soon awakened and taken to Doctor Ponnonner's home to witness the unwrapping of a mummy.

 They cut into the first sarcophagus, remove it and discover the mummy's name, Allamistakeo.
 The second and third sarcophagi are removed to reveal the body, placed in a papyrus sheath, covered in plaster and decorated with painting and gold gilt.
 After removing this, they examine the body.
 They find it to be in exceptionally good condition, although it does not seem to have been embalmed in the normal way as the skin is red and there are no incisions.

 The doctor lays out instruments for the dissection, but the men suggest using electricity on the mummy and they begin preparations for this at once.
 The amount of electricity causes the mummy to awaken and condemn the men for their abuse.
 The men make their apologies to Allamistakeo, explain to him why they dissect mummies and the scientific importance of it.
 Satisfied with the explanation and their apologies Allamistakeo shakes hands with the men, who then proceed to patch up the damage caused by their incisions.
 They gather up proper clothes for Allamistakeo and sit down for cigars and wine.